-- No disciplinary action will be taken against an employee until the case has been fully investigated.
-Where an investigatory meeting is held solely to establish the facts of a case, it will be made clear to the employee involved that it is not a disciplinary meeting. - In misconduct cases, where practicable, different people will carry out the investigation and disciplinary hearing - In some cases a period of suspension with pay will be necessary while an investigation takes place.
-This period will be as brief as possible, kept under review and any such suspension will not be considered a disciplinary action. - If disciplinary action is to be taken it will always have 3 main stages: - ✓ letter - ✓ meeting - ✓ appeal - The disciplinary procedure will be carried out as quickly as possible, consistent with a thorough investigation of the facts. - At every stage in the process, employees will be advised, in writing, of the nature of the complaint against them and will be given the opportunity to state their case before any decision is made. - At all stages the employee will have the right to be accompanied by a trade union representative or work colleague at an investigatory meeting or during a disciplinary interview.
+- The policy sets out to treat all employees, fairly, impartially, promptly and reasonably. - Where an investigatory meeting is held solely to establish the facts of a case, it will be made clear to the employee involved that it is not a disciplinary meeting. - In misconduct cases, where practicable, different people will carry out the investigation and disciplinary hearing.
+Consideration will be given if there is an overlap in roles i.e. HR - In some cases a period of suspension with pay will be necessary while an investigation takes place.
+This period will be as brief as possible, kept under review and any such suspension will not be considered a disciplinary action - The disciplinary procedure will be carried out as quickly as possible, consistent with a thorough investigation of the facts. - An employee will have the right of appeal against any disciplinary penalty imposed - The procedure may be implemented at any stage if the employee's alleged misconduct warrants such action. (i.e. first written warning, final written warning or dismissal) - Procedures will be followed without discrimination on the grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation

-- No employee will be dismissed for a first breach of discipline except in the case of proven gross misconduct when the penalty will be dismissal without notice or payment in lieu of notice. - An employee will have the right of appeal against any disciplinary penalty imposed. - The procedure may be implemented at any stage if the employee's alleged misconduct warrants such action. (i.e. first written warning, final written warning or dismissal) - Procedures will be followed without discrimination on the grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation - Where appropriate, instances of malpractice will be reported to any professional body to which the employee belongs.
-This will occur even in the situation when an employee resigns prior to a disciplinary hearing. - The Commission is also bound to comply with any practice restrictions placed on an employee by a professional body and that could lead to dismissal if this cannot be accommodated within their duties.
+- Where appropriate, instances of malpractice may be reported to any professional body to which the employee belongs.
+This will occur even in the situation when an employee resigns prior to a disciplinary hearing - The Commission is also bound to comply with any practice restrictions placed on an employee by a professional body and that could lead to dismissal if this cannot be accommodated within their duties